cuulee/lib-websql/readme.md

 # lib-websql

 This is a Web SQL library for use in the browser.
-Very useful in electron and NW.js Apps.
+Very useful in Electron and NW.js Apps, things that require complex queries.
 I know Web SQL is deprecated, but browsers have not yet announces it's removal so I am hoping it will stick around a long time or until they replace it with a relational database.
+It  also might be worth checking out some alternatives like `RxDB`, `PouchDB` or `sql.js`.

 This library is written with ES7 `async await` so using a browser that supports it is key.